NCEAS/metadig-engine/docs/developer-guide.md

 The metadig-engine deliverables are copied to the local Maven repository (i.e. ~/.m2/repository).
 This step makes the deliverables available to other packages that require them.
 For example, the [metadig-webapp](https://github.com/NCEAS/metadig-webapp) repository requires metadig-engine for builds and can obtain them from the local Mavin repository.
 The metadig-engine repo builds and published the metadig-postgres, metadig-worker, metadig-scorer and metadig-scheduler Docker image.
 (The metadig-webapp repository builds and published the metadig-controller Docker image).

+## Environments supported by metadig-engine

+metadig-engine can be run in the following environments, each of which can facilitate different levels of testing and development.

 ### Running Locally

-In order to quickly test an updated assessment suite, the metadig-engine assessment program can be called directly, without using metadig-controller and metadig-worker.
+In order to quickly test an updated an assessment suite, the metadig-engine assessment program can be called directly, without using metadig-controller and metadig-worker.
 This is done by calling the metadig-engine main Java class from the metadig-engine development working directory:

 ```
 workDir=$PWD